You are not reading the latest stable version of this documentation. If you want up-to-date information, please have a look at master.

 To avoid networking issues, it is recommended to use your primary router, not an extender or mesh router.

 Insert your external drive to one of the blue USB 3.0 ports on Embassy.

 “chime” - Embassy is ready

-Ensure your phone is connected to the same WiFi network as your router.
+Ensure the device you are using (desktop/laptop or mobile) is connected to the same network as your Embassy.

 Confirm the Embassy emitted two sounds when powering on: a bep and a chime.

 Confirm you are entering the correct product key.